 Highlights of Hallstatt

-• UNESCO World Heritage Site – Hallstatt, located in Upper Austria’s Salzkammergut region, is a picturesque town recognized for its historical significance.
+- UNESCO World Heritage Site, Hallstatt, located in Upper Austria’s Salzkammergut region, is not only a picturesque town but also recognized for its historical significance.

-• Population – Approximately 700 residents inhabit this small town, which attracts between 800,000 to one million tourists annually.
+- With a population of approximately 700 residents, this small town attracts between 800,000 to one million tourists annually.

-• Historical Coat of Arms – The coat of arms of Hallstatt, granted in 1494 by Emperor Maximilian I, symbolizes its rich history and ties to the Habsburg dynasty.
+- The historical coat of arms of Hallstatt, granted in 1494 by Emperor Maximilian I, not only symbolizes its rich history but also reflects its strong ties to the Habsburg dynasty.

-• Meaning Behind the Name – “Hallstatt” derives from “Hall” (related to salt mining) and “statt” (town), highlighting its historical role in the salt industry.
+- The meaning behind the name “Hallstatt” comes from “Hall” (referring to salt mining) and “statt” (meaning town), which together highlight its historical role in the salt industry.

-• Hallstätter See – This glacial lake is famed for its crystal-clear waters and offers scenic ferry rides every half hour.
+- Hallstätter See, a glacial lake renowned for its crystal-clear waters, also offers scenic ferry rides every half hour.

-• Ancient History – Hallstatt’s history dates back over 250 million years, with evidence of human activity from 12,000 BCE.
+- Hallstatt’s ancient history stretches back over 250 million years, with evidence of human activity dating as far back as 12,000 BCE.

-• Modern History – A devastating fire in 1750 led to the town’s reconstruction, shaping its current charming architecture.
+- In terms of modern history, a devastating fire in 1750 led to the town’s reconstruction, and as a result, shaped its current charming architecture.

-• Must-Visit Sites – Include the Parish Church of the Assumption, St. Michael’s Chapel with its unique ossuary, and the historic Rudolfsturm tower.
+- Among the must-visit sites are the Parish Church of the Assumption, St. Michael’s Chapel with its unique ossuary, and, furthermore, the historic Rudolfsturm tower.

-• In 1958, Hallstatt held Austria’s first local referendum, where residents rejected the idea of building a road through the town.
+- In 1958, Hallstatt made history by holding Austria’s first local referendum, during which residents rejected the proposal to build a road through the town.

-• In China, there is a replica of Hallstatt used as a residential area for wealthy inhabitants.
+- In addition, China has a replica of Hallstatt, and it is used as a residential area for wealthy inhabitants.

 Name Hallstatt